 3.3.2 The oven shall be so constructed that the desiccator can stand in a region of the oven where the temperature is maintained uniformly at the required temperature.

+3.4 As an alternative to 3.1, 3.2 and 3.3, a climate chamber that is capable of maintaining the same conditions, may be used.

 4. Materials

 4.1.
 Commercial rolls of tape, preferably 25 mm wide and at least